Ona Munson: 1930–1940: Move to Hollywood

 Munson moved to Los Angeles in 1930, and appeared in the Warner Bros. movie Going Wild.
 Originally, this film was intended as a musical, but all the numbers were removed before release owing to the public's distaste for musicals, which virtually saturated the cinema in 1929–30.
 The following year, she divorced Buzzell.
 After the divorce, Munson had a brief affair with filmmaker Ernst Lubitsch before his marriage to Vivian Gaye.

 Munson appeared the next year in The Hot Heiress, in which she sings several songs along with her co-star Ben Lyon.
 She also starred in Broadminded (1931) and Five Star Final (1931).
 After completing these films, Munson returned to New York and resumed her theater career, starring in Broadway productions of Hold Your Horses (1933), followed by Petticoat Fever and Henrik Ibsen's Ghosts (both staged in 1935), in the latter of which she portrayed Regina Engstrand.
 During rehearsals for Ghosts, Munson had a short-lived romantic affair with actress Alla Nazimova, which ended before the play's premiere.
 Co-star Harry Ellerbe stated that the couple had "parted amicably."

+Around 1933, Munson began regularly performing in radio dramas, averaging twelve programs per week, including Rich Man's Darling, David Harum, Cavalcade of America, The March of Time, and Manhattan Merry-Go-Round.
+Commenting on her radio career, Munson said: "I like the medium very much and realized its possibilities so I began to add other programs in which I could play characters."